InfuseAI/piperider-blog/_posts/2022/2022-10-23-how-do-you-know-you-can-trust-your-data.md

 ---
 layout: post
 title: "How do you know you can trust your data?"
-subtitle: "Trustworthy data: the foundation of data-driven decision making"
+subtitle: "Trustworthy data is the foundation of data-driven decision making"
 author: PipeRider
 background: '/img/posts/06.jpg'
 hidedate: true